 - Transfer credit is only granted for courses in which a grade of “D” or better was earned, except when a higher grade is required for the student’s program of study as declared at the time of the transcript evaluation.

 - The registrar may grant exceptions to the minimum grade requirement when an articulation agreement exists between the credit awarding institution and the University of Mary.

 - Courses that do not meet program grade requirements are not eligible for transfer.

-In addition to accepting courses from accredited institutions, the university accepts credits for some DSST, CLEP, and AP exams as outlined below:
+In addition to accepting courses from accredited institutions, the university accepts credits for some DSST, CLEP, AP, and IB exams as outlined below: